 Spontaneity and flexibility are the heart of my teaching method.
 I attempt, using the text as a base, to present the material in a well-balanced scope and sequence carefully controlling vocabulary list.
 Often I attempt to customize the material progressing smoothly from mechanical through meaningful to open-ended.
 Since Spanish is my second language, I lean toward the school of thought that we can only gradually acquire a language.
 This acquisition can be aided when one is comfortable enough about the structure and taught the basics intermingling his or her native tongue with fundamentals of the second language.
 Some native speakers of the second language have disagreed.
 However, research has pointed out that exclusive use of the second language, as several methods require can be problematic for older learners.
 "Difficulty with memory and apprehension difficulty occurs when material is not meaningful.
 If an adult learner is unable to comprehend all that is said, they are less likely to abstract and guess at the meaning of the words, even with visuals and props (Joiner 1981)" Training the mind to Spanish syntax (word order) is a big task by itself because adults "acquire word order in stages" (Gonzalez 1997), in a process and reflective mode.
 As such, directives and instruction begin in English and change to Spanish at the appropriate time.

-Bro.
-Herman is a native New Orleanian and has traveled intensively through the world.
-He feels that travel is essential to cross-cultural understanding and highlights the importance of second and multi-language education
+Brother Herman is a native New Orleanian who has traveled extensively throughout the world, including annual summer trips to Spanish-speaking countries.
+He feels that travel is essential to cross-cultural understanding and frequently travels to France to enhance his own learning of the French language.